tylermaginnis/JS_MarkovChainStrategyOrgan/README.md

 - **Visual Feedback**: Display the current chord, melody, and strategies being used.
 - **Console Logs**: View detailed logs of the composition process, including rhythm patterns and frequency information.
 - **Dark Mode**: Toggle between light and dark modes for better visual comfort.
+- **Equalizer**: Adjust the gain for different frequency bands (60 Hz, 170 Hz, 350 Hz, 1000 Hz, 3500 Hz, 10000 Hz).

 ## How to Use

 1. **Open the Live Demo**: Click on the [Live Demo](https://your-live-demo-link.com) link to open the application in your browser.
-2. **Adjust Controls**: Use the sliders and dropdowns to adjust the tempo, volume, reverb intensity, and waveforms.
+2. **Adjust Controls**: Use the sliders and dropdowns to adjust the tempo, volume, reverb intensity, waveforms, and equalizer settings.
    - **Tempo**: Move the slider to set the tempo (BPM).
    - **Master Volume**: Adjust the overall volume of the composition.
    - **Chord Volume**: Adjust the volume of the chords.